utm-cssc/website/content/docs/search.md

 found under components/global/SearchBar.vue.
 The search bar leverages Nuxt to search through content in a database query-like manner.

-There are two parts to the results generated: page indexes and resources.
+There are three areas that we search over: page indexes, resources, and docs.

 Page indexes are defined under content/navigation/page-indexes.json with the following schema: